inspektor-gadget/inspektor-gadget/docs/gadgets/socket-collector.md

 ### Operations

-#### start
+#### collect

 Create a snapshot of the currently open TCP and UDP sockets.
 Once taken, the snapshot is not updated automatically.
-However one can call the start operation again at any time to update the snapshot.
+However one can call the collect operation again at any time to update the snapshot.

 ```
 $ kubectl annotate -n gadget trace/socket-collector \
-    gadget.kinvolk.io/operation=start
+    gadget.kinvolk.io/operation=collect
 ```

 ### Output Modes